 - Disorders of Voice

-Your practicum, which would be completed in a clinic or hospital approved by your university, must be at least 300 clock hours in order to meet licensing requirements.
+Your practicum, which is completed in a clinic or hospital approved by your university, must be at least 300 clock hours in order to meet licensing requirements.

 In Nevada, you may register for the national SLP Praxis exam directly after completing your master’s degree and before beginning your post-graduate clinical fellowship.